 The Learning about Opioid Use Disorder in the Emergency Department (LOUD in the ED) Collaborative was a provincial quality improvement initiative focused on ED care for people who use opioids.

-This virtual Action Series will include a combination of virtual learning, coaching, networking and local improvement actions from October 2020 – March 2021.
-Twenty-five teams from across the province will engaged in learning and application of change ideas related to clinical practice, education, person- and provider-centred care and connections to the community.
+This virtual Action Series included a combination of virtual learning, coaching, networking and local improvement actions from October 2020 – March 2021.
+Twenty-five teams from across the province engaged in learning and application of change ideas related to clinical practice, education, person- and provider-centred care and connections to the community.
 Participating teams also engaged with each other to share new learning and insights from their local improvement work.

 LOUD in the ED aimed to improve the experience of OUD care for people and providers, and to reduce the morbidity and mortality for people with OUD in the ED by improving access to evidence-informed care.
 This includes access to buprenorphine-naloxone (Suboxone®).

 The LOUD in the ED action series began in October 2020 and ended in March 2021.

 |Learning Session 1: Recommended Clinical Decision Support||Tuesday, October 6 @ 0800-1130|

 |Coaching Call: Case Study||Wednesday, October 21 @ 1000-1100|